-Above you’ll find a map of highlights in Granada.
+HOW TO USE THIS MAP: Above you’ll find a map of highlights in Granada, Spain.
 Click on the top left of the map to find separate layers marking the route and points of interest.
 You can hide and show different layers, or click icons on the map to see the names of places I mention in this travel guide.
 “Star” the map to save it to your own Google Maps, or open the map in a new window for a larger version.
 Enjoy!

-One of Spain’s most popular tourist attractions, Alhambra Palace sits on top of a hill surrounded by forest while overlooking the city below.
+One of Spain’s top tourist attractions, the stunning Alhambra Palace sits on top of a hill surrounded by forest while overlooking the city below.
 It was built by Moorish king Mohammed ben Al-Ahmar in the 11th century when the area was ruled by Muslims from North Africa.

-Filled with Arabic inscriptions, painted tiles, vaulted ceilings, and plentiful water fountains, the building is incredibly beautiful inside and out.
+Filled with Arabic inscriptions, painted tiles, vaulted ceilings, and plentiful water fountains, the Alhambra Palace is incredibly beautiful inside and out.
 It was definitely a highlight of my trip to Granada, and the reason most people make the trip.

-You need to buy a ticket in advance due to a strict limit of daily visitors.
+To visit Alhambra, you need to buy a ticket or guided tour in advance due to a strict limit of daily visitors.

-On the outskirts of Granada there’s a Roma (gypsy) neighborhood build into the side of a hill, where the inhabitants live in caves.
+On the outskirts of Granada there’s a Roma (gypsy) neighborhood called Sacromonte that is built into the side of a hill, where the inhabitants live in caves.
 Most of the cave-homes are pretty modern these days, but in the past, this is where the workers who built the Alhambra Palace lived.

-If you keep climbing to the very top of the hill, you’ll find an odd community of hippies and immigrants squatting in more rugged caves.
-Just be aware that they aren’t always happy to see tourists gawking at them or their homes, and some can become aggressive.
+But if you keep climbing to the very top of the hill, you’ll find a unique community of hippies and immigrants squatting in more rugged caves.
+Just be aware that this 2nd group of people are not always happy to see tourists gawking at them or their homes, and some can become aggressive.

 3. The Cave Museum